Five best practices to improve your strategic planning process

 These takeaways can help agencies launch ambitious strategic plans that enable effective government and outline creative solutions for the people of this country.
 As agencies work on their strategic plans, they should keep these five best practices in mind.

-Register for our June 22 strategic planning workshop here.
-The session, held virtually from 3-5 p.m.
-EDT, will feature best practices for developing performance measures, designing quarterly performance reviews and tracking the implementation of a strategic plan.
+The third strategic planning workshop, hosted on June 22, featured best practices for developing performance measures, designing quarterly performance reviews and tracking the implementation of a strategic plan.

 This post was co-authored by Matthew Troy, a manager at Grant Thornton Public Sector LLC.